How Much do Apprentices Get Paid in 2023?

 3. Regular Wage Increases: Apprentice pay may increase on a set schedule (e.g. every six months) or be tied to specific milestones or achievements within the apprenticeship program.

-5. Financial Incentives: Depending on your trade area, you may be eligible for government incentives for starting an apprenticeship.
-These are for eligible "priority" jobs, though all the trade areas mentioned below are included.
-This provides apprentices with up to $5000 across two years.
-Read more about apprentice incentives.
+5. Financial Incentives: Depending on your trade area, you may be eligible for government support payments for undertaking an apprenticeship.
+These are for eligible priority occupations as identified by the Australian Government.
+This provides eligible full-time apprentices with up to $5000 in support payments.
+Read more about apprentice financial support.

-6. Government Allowances: Depending on your particular situation, you can claim one of the following allowances: Living away from home allowance, Travel and accommodation allowance, Youth Allowance, Austudy, Abstudy and Trade Support Loans.
+6. Government Allowances: Depending on your particular situation, you may be eligible to claim from the following financial assistance: Living away from home allowance, Travel and accommodation allowance, Youth Allowance, Austudy, Abstudy, and Australian Apprenticeship Support Loan.

 7. Student Discounts: You can take advantage of student discounts.
 These may include public transport, medical care, insurance, gym memberships, dining and entertaining, and tech purchases.